cloudnative-pg/cloudnative-pg/docs/src/release_notes/edb-cloud-native-postgresql.md

 - Fix a memory leak in code fetching status from Postgres pods
 - Disable PostgreSQL self-restart after a crash.
 The instance controller handles the lifecycle of the PostgreSQL instance
-- Prevent modification of `spec.postgresUID` and `spec.postgresGID` fields
+- Prevent modification of `.spec.postgresUID` and `.spec.postgresGID` fields
   in validation webhook.
 Changing these fields after Cluster creation makes PostgreSQL unable to start
 - Reduce the log verbosity from the backup and WAL archiving handling code
 - Correct a bug resulting in a Cluster being marked as `Healthy` when not initialized yet